 Dr. Tai’s interest in medicine began early.
 Growing up in China, he was raised by his grandmother—an OB/GYN physician who blended Eastern and Western medicine long before it became trendy—and spent his summers at his uncle’s TCM orthopedic clinic, messing around with herbs, plasters and needles.
 These experiences inspired his belief that healing can be compassionate, creative and deeply integrative.

-Outside of his private practice, Dr. Tai works as a clinician at Sutter Health’s Integrative Medicine Unit, where he treats inpatients in the Acute Rehabilitation, Oncology and Intensive Care Units as well as outpatients in the Emergency Department, Comprehensive Cancer Center and Pain Management Clinic.
+Outside of his private practice, Dr. Tai works as a clinical acupuncturist at Sutter Health’s Integrative Medicine Unit, where he treats inpatients in the Acute Rehabilitation, Oncology and Intensive Care Units as well as outpatients in the Emergency Department, Comprehensive Cancer Center and Pain Management Clinic.
+He is among fewer than 100 acupuncturists in the U.S. credentialed for inpatient hospital privileges and medical staff membership.
 At the hospital, he specializes in internal medicine, neurological conditions, cancer care, palliative care and pain management.
 He is also involved in collaborating with and educating Western internal medicine residents (MD/DOs) and TCM residents and leads research projects.

 When not seeing patients or teaching, he is riding his thoroughbred, IP, swinging a mallet on the polo field, walking his Pomsky, Mahjong, feeding his two cats, March and Clicker, or singing in the shower.